kasir-barati/html-css/08-css/README.md

 CSS is **a language** for describing the rendering of structured documents (such as HTML and XML) on screen, on paper, [in speech](https://www.w3.org/TR/css-speech-1/), etc.

-But before starting to work learn ways of CSS we kinda should look at the topic of trees once more.
+But before starting to learn ways of CSS we kinda should look at the topic of trees once more.

 ## Tree